How to Create a Healthy Love Life No Matter Your Attachment Style

 #1- The first step is to see your attachment style as an opportunity for growth rather than as a sentence to have an unhealthy relationship for the rest of your life.

 When all you see are obstacles, it can feel daunting to get started on change, but when you can perceive opportunity in the challenging, you more quickly and easily open doorways to positive change.
-Your attachment style is an opportunity for growth and healing, not a sentence for unhealthy love for the rest of your life– Kapish?
+Your attachment style is an opportunity for healing and self-connection, not a sentence to unhealthy love for the rest of your life.

 #2- Accept that you have an attachment style that may lead you to feel insecure or to be triggered in your close intimate relationships.